InternalThe Current own state event if the manger is connected.

 The callback function

-, so that calls can be chained.
+a reference to the EventEmitter, so that calls can be chained.

-Returns a copy of the array of listeners for the event named eventName
+Returns a copy of the array of listeners for the event named eventName,

-including any wrappers (such as those created by .once()
+including any wrappers (such as those created by .once()).

-Removes all listeners, or those of the specified event
+Removes all listeners, or those of the specified event.

 It is bad practice to remove listeners added elsewhere in the code,

-instance was created by some other
+particularly when the EventEmitter instance was created by some other

 component or module (e.g. sockets or file streams).

-event: EventEmitterEvents | MembershipManagerEventThe name of the event.
+Optionalevent: EventEmitterEvents | MembershipManagerEventThe name of the event.
 If undefined, all listeners everywhere are removed.

-, so that calls can be chained.
+a reference to the EventEmitter, so that calls can be chained.

-from the listener array for the event named event
+Removes the specified listener from the listener array for the event named event.

-, so that calls can be chained.
+a reference to the EventEmitter, so that calls can be chained.

 This interface defines what a MembershipManager uses and exposes.
 This interface is what we use to write tests and allows changing the actual implementation without breaking tests because of some internal method renaming.